Herpes simplexGenital herpes; Fever blisters; Cold sores; HSV-1; HSV-2

-- Use a latex condom for sexual intercourse
+- Use a latex condom for sexual intercourse.

-- Limit your number of sexual partners
+- Limit your number of sexual partners.

 When genital herpes symptoms do appear, they are usually worse during the first outbreak than during recurring attacks.
 During an initial outbreak:

-- The lesions eventually dry out and develop a crust, and then heal rapidly without leaving a scar.
+- The lesions eventually dry out and develop a crust, and then usually heal rapidly without leaving a scar.

-Herpes simplex virus (HSV) commonly causes infections of the skin and mucous membranes.
-Sometimes it can cause more serious infections in other parts of the body.
-HSV is one of the most difficult viruses to control and has plagued mankind for thousands of years.
+Herpes simplex virus (HSV) is a common virus that causes infections of the skin and mucus membranes.
+It can sometimes cause more serious infections in other parts of the body.

 There are two forms of the herpes simplex virus: